DND-DRDC-RDDC/OS_ORIGAME/README.md

 These test scenarios constitute Government Supplied Material 2 (GSM 2), referred to in the task Statement of Work.

+Note: **Pandas 1.5.3** is required for loading and running Scenario 2 that is provided in the /testing folder, so make sure it is installed in the virtual enironment before launching ORIGAME.

 ## CONTACT

 Stephen Okazawa<br/>